ImageMagick/Usage-Markdown/canvas/index.md

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
 > The triangular masks used above are 1/2 pixel too big due to the way draw draws an extra line around its shapes.
 > See [Draw Fill Bounds](../draw/#bounds") for details.
-> This could be a problem when generating a generating a triangular mesh of gradients.
+> This could be a problem when generating a triangular mesh of gradients.

-The '`barycentric`' method is in reality a mapping of a linear affine equation to each of the three color channels separately.
+The '`barycentric`' method is, in reality, a mapping of a linear affine equation to each of the three color channels separately.
-As such if I separate each of the color channels of the above three point example, you get three simple linear gradients in each color channel.
+As such, if I separate each of the color channels of the above three point example, you get three simple linear gradients in each color channel.

 ~~~
 convert sparse_barycentric.png -separate sparse_bary_%d.gif